Gamma Pegasi

 Gamma Pegasi is a binary star in the constellation of Pegasus, located at the southeast corner of the asterism known as the Great Square.
 It has the formal name Algenib /æl'dZiːnIb/; the Bayer designation Gamma Pegasi is Latinized from γ Pegasi and abbreviated Gamma Peg or γ Peg.
 The average apparent visual magnitude of +2.84 makes this the fourth-brightest star in the constellation.
 The distance to this system has been measured using the parallax technique, yielding a value of roughly 144 pc.

 Nomenclature

 Gamma Pegasi is the star's Bayer designation.
 Although it also had the traditional name Algenib, this name was also used for Alpha Persei.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Algenib for this star (Alpha Persei was given the name Mirfak).
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Algenib for Gamma Pegasi A (Alpha Persei was given the name Mirfak).